-When the same question was asked to the female owners.
-The numbers remain similar (47% between 1-5), with the difference that 38% of them has 0 employees.
+When the same question was asked to the female owners, the numbers remain similar (47% between 1-5), with the difference being that 38% of them have 0 employees.

 Note that the low number of female owners interviewed could make this representation not completely accurate with reality.